 Elevation Change: 88 feet

-Again, at the Southern-most part of the drivable portion of Bryce, Bristlecone Loop showcases amazing rock formations with bristlecone pines…some up to 1800 years old!
-You’ll also see Blue Spruce, Douglas-fir and White Fir — homes to numersous birds and forest creatures.
+Again, at the Southern-most part of the drivable portion of Bryce, Bristlecone Loop showcases amazing rock formations with Bristlecone pine trees…some up to 1800 years old!
+You’ll also see Blue Spruce, Douglas-fir and White Fir — homes to numerous birds and forest creatures.

 HAT SHOP VIA UNDER THE RIM TRAIL

 Elevation Change: 967 feet

 If you want a closer look at the Grand Staircase we mention above, then hike this trail to the Hat Shop — balanced-rock hoodoos cluster along the trail’s edge which are topped by grey boulders.

 This hike begins by descending into the canyon for 2 miles, and then climbing back out when you reach the Under-the-Rim backcountry Trail.

 Looking to camp?
 This trail is how you get to the backcountry camping sites, just be sure to first grab a permit from the park.

 Sheep Creek is another option for hiking the forested part of the canyon, but without the elevation change of the hike above.
 In order to get the hardest part over with, take the loop counter clockwise.
 It’s not the “quintessential” Bryce hike, but it’s a lovely hike for avoiding the crowds and seeing some wildlife.

 Again, this backcountry trail is on the Southern part of the park, featuring rock formations and forestry you won’t see along the rim.
 You’ll want to get a permit from the park, as you’re likely hiking this as part of an overnight hiking adventure rather than a day hike.